 Want your vagina to smell like roses?
 You’re covered.
 Want it to be smoother?
 You’re covered, Want it to be whiter?
 Guess what, you’re covered!

 Countless types of vaginal washes claim to make your vagina more fragrant, more visually appealing than it already is, but do we really need them?
 With all products that are going to have any contact with my nether regions, as well as dubious claims like these, I was naturally skeptical.
-Their supposed anti-bacterial, odour-eliminating, and even crotch-whitening capabilities, are apparently any girls’ best bet in reducing any genital woes a they may have.
+They’re supposed anti-bacterial, odour-eliminating, and even crotch-whitening capabilities, are apparently any girls’ best bet in reducing any genital woes a they may have.
 But are they all what they claim to be?
 And can they in fact be doing more harm than good?

 Are feminine washes really necessary?